GeraldineWhitaker/CS360/README.md

 # CS360

 Briefly summarize the requirements and goals of the app you developed.
 What user needs was this app designed to address?
-The requiremens and goals of the app that I developed were to develope an inventory app for a warehouse where users can
+The requiremens and goals of the app that I developed were to develop an inventory app for a warehouse where users can
 - login or create a new login
 - display database information based on items in the warehouse where the user can create, delete, and update the items and the quanity in stock.
 - Access settings to allow for SMS messaging notifications